 Dear Families and Parents of New Students,

 Welcome to Williams!
-Thank you for sharing your remarkable young people with us.
-We on the staff and faculty of the college are excited to meet the Class of 2023, who will bring so much from their families and home communities to enrich each other and all of us.
+Thank you for sharing your students with us.
+We on the staff and faculty of the college are excited to meet these extraordinary young people who will bring with them so much from their families and home communities to enrich each other and all of us.

 First, our community.

 - Your student’s classmates will arrive at Williams from all over the country and all over the world – from more than 90 countries and hundreds of different communities, urban and rural, with many different first languages, cultures and experiences.
 Many of the young people your student will meet here will have grown up in families and communities that are different from yours.
 Spending time with classmates from such a wide array of backgrounds is an important part of the magic that happens here: students learn so much from one another as they get to know each other in their dorms, in classrooms, in community service, in athletics and clubs, in the arts, and in places of worship.